 You might not immediately picture a forklift when you think of construction machinery.
-However, they are strong lifting and moving devices that can assist with the transportation of objects both inside and outside, much like a scissor lift or telehandler.
+However, it is a strong lifting and moving device that can assist with the transportation of objects both indoors and outdoors, much like a scissor lift or telehandler.

 Forklifts, commonly referred to as lift trucks or powered industrial vehicles, are essential tools used in factories, warehouses, and other workplaces.
 Tasks involving material handling are effective and safe because of these robust machines' ability to lift, handle, and transport heavy objects with ease and accuracy.

-Let’s take a closer look into the world of forklifts, exploring their types, applications and popular models.
+Let’s take a closer look at the world of forklifts, exploring their types, applications, and popular models.

 What is a Forklift?